deltachat/deltachat-pages/en/help.md

 Some classic email providers have limitations, see [Provider Overview](https://providers.delta.chat), and [Push notifications](#instant-delivery) will not be supported.
+Chatmail uses the default INBOX for message relay; ensure the provider does too.

 In addition to encrypted messages, you will then be able to send and receive unencrypted messages.